brookewoolley/debugging_exercise_1/README.md

 6. To check that your debugged code will be assessed as correctly debugged by Travis, run `rake verify`.
 This runs a clean version of the tests.
 If all these tests pass, you've successfully debugged the repo.

-7. Make a pull request to this repo to submit your solution.
+7. After an hour, please make a pull request to this repo to submit your solution.
+Seeing your code helps us figure out what parts of the course can be improved.

+8. If you want to, feel free to keep on working on this exercise after today's session is over!

 ## Notes

+* You'll work alone on this exercise, like on the weekend challenges.
+Just like the weekend challenges, feel free to post in Slack with questions!

 * Don't change the files in the `.spec_verify/` directory.